 This configuration is loaded when the replica service starts up.
-It applies to both C++ and JAX-RPC applications.

 Note: To enable forwarding of write requests, programmers must have already specified in the server code which operations can write to the database.
-For details, see "Forwarding write requests" on page 186.
+For details, see "Forwarding write requests" on page 198.

-Specifying replica priorities In each of the sub-scopes for the replicas, you must give each replica a priority, and configure the IIOP connection used by the replicas to conduct elections.
+Specifying replica priorities

+In each of the sub-scopes for the replicas, you must give each replica a priority, and configure the IIOP connection used by the replicas to conduct elections.
 This involves the following configuration variables:

+plugins:artix:db:priority

-plugins:artix:db:priority Specifies the replica priority.
+Specifies the replica priority.
 The higher the priority the more likely the replica is to be elected as master.
 You should set this variable if you are using replication.

 There is no guarantee that the replica with the highest priority is elected master.
 The first consideration for electing a master is who has the most current database.

-Note: Setting a replica priority to 0 means that the replica is never elected master. plugins:artix:db:iiop:port Specifies the IIOP port the replica starts on.
+Note: Setting a replica priority to 0 means that the replica is never elected master.

+plugins:artix:db:iiop:port

+Specifies the IIOP port the replica starts on.
 This entry must match the corresponding entry in the replica list.

-Configuration example